 World Action Fund is an indigenous, nonprofit organization founded in 2014, operating in Uganda.

 Our approach is holistic supporting both life-saving and life-changing solutions for the world’s poorest and most vulnerable people.
 From rapid emergency response to innovative development programming, we operate in remote, rural, and hard-to-reach areas to ensure that no one is left behind.
 What sets us apart is our commitment to collaboration.
 We actively build partnerships with governments, non-profit organizations, and local communities to maximize our reach and impact.
-Through innovative, evidence-based strategies, we remain adaptable and responsive to changing needs, delivering sustainable, community-driven solutions that create lasting change.
+With social venture accelerator committed to solving systemic challenges in climate resilience, sustainable livelihoods, inclusive urbanization, health, and education.
+WAF blends community-driven development with evidence-based innovation, making it a unique partner for impact investors seeking measurable returns in both social outcomes and long-term resilience.

 In Terego district, Uganda, single and teenage mothers face daily struggles of poverty, early motherhood, and limited opportunities.
 With no stable income or collateral, they can’t access loans to start businesses, leaving them trapped in a cycle that often repeats through their daughters vulnerable to teenage pregnancy and exploitation.